 Now that you have identified your goals and assessed your current data protection measures, it is time to conduct the actual gap analysis.
 This phase involves evaluating your strengths, weaknesses, and areas that require improvement.

 Before diving into the gap analysis, it is important to understand the significance of this process.
-Conducting a thorough gap analysis allows you to gain a comprehensive understanding of where your organization stands in terms of data protection.
+Conducting a thorough gap analysis allows you to gain a comprehensive understanding of where your organisation stands in terms of data protection.
 It helps you identify areas that need attention and provides a roadmap for enhancing your overall data protection posture.

 Evaluating Your Data Protection Strengths and Weaknesses